Path 27: History

 Finally yet equally integral for Path 27 are two converter stations (see below), which were inaugurated along with the transmission main, and are vital for its functionality.
 IPP's converter was installed in conjunction with the power generator, while the second converter in Adelanto and a tangent switchyard began rising on May 26, 1985, and finished in June 1986 in time to receive freshly-borne energy from borders over.
-LADWP supervised the construction of the combined facility and tasked ABB Group with the responsibility of the accouterments.
+LADWP supervised the construction of the combined facility and tasked Asea with the responsibility of the accouterments.

 Later history

 Since its inception, Path 27 saw upgrades and refinements around the latter turn of the century—the IPP's latest proliferation included.
 At the behest of LADWP and Southern California Edison, ABB Group and Hitachi Energy modernized the transmission line in 2008 and 2011, respectively, with improved control and protection technology alongside supplemental filters and cooling systems at each terminal.
 This helped raise the power line's capacity to its modern-day level of 2,400 MW.